What is social fitness?

 Why do we need social fitness right now – including in your company?

-Hybrid collaboration, fast-paced work, and a shortage of skilled workers reveal the real bottleneck: relationships, not tools .
-Where psychological safety is lacking, decisions falter, engagement declines, and good people leave.
-Social fitness comes in precisely here – it makes relationship quality trainable in everyday life.
+Hybrid collaboration, the fast pace of work, and skills shortages reveal the true bottleneck: relationships, not tools.
+Where psychological safety is lacking, decisions stall, engagement declines, and good people leave.
+Social fitness addresses precisely this issue – it makes relationship quality trainable in everyday life.

 Bonding at its lowest point

-In Germany, only 9% of employees are highly emotionally attached to their employer, while around 78% work by the book.
-A lack of psychological safety and poor relationship quality hamper collaboration, responsibility, and willingness to learn.
+In Germany, only 9% of employees are highly emotionally attached to their employer; around 78% simply do their job by the book.
+A lack of psychological safety and poor relationship quality hinder cooperation, accountability, and willingness to learn.

 Gallup Engagement Index, 2024